British soul: 2010s

 In 2010, Jay Sean's success was followed by Taio Cruz also topping the US Billboard Hot 100 in March 2010.
-The success of Sean and Cruz, as well as the upcoming US release of Tinchy Stryder, led to talk of how "U.K. stars seize American R&B".
+The success of Sean and Cruz, as well as the upcoming American release of Tinchy Stryder, led to talk of how "U.K. stars seize American R&B".
 British R&B also increasingly incorporated electropop sounds in the late 2000s into the 2010s, exemplified by the music of Jay Sean and Taio Cruz.

 Since then, Adele achieved global superstardom around the world, especially in the United States, where she had several number-one hits in 2011 and 2012.
 Her album 21 became the most sold-out of the 21st century and one of the most sold in history with over 35 million copies.
 In the United Kingdom, it was the second best-selling album ever.
 Then in 2015, 25 by Adele also saw much success across the Billboard 200, as it became the fastest-selling album in music history in the US, UK, Canada, New Zealand and globally.

 Several other names gained popularity as well, including Paolo Nutini, Michael Kiwanuka and Samm Henshaw who achieved remarkable success in recent years.

 Northern soul has also seen a resurgence in the UK and British artists such as Paul Stuart Davies, Johnny Boy and Stefan Taylor have contributed to its popularity in the present day.

+2020s

+Many British music acts in the 2020s such as Olivia Dean, Raye, Lola Young, Ebubé, Lizzie Berchie, Brooke Combe, BaggE, Sekou, 9Days, Samm Henshaw, Ego Ella May, Cherise, Elmiene, Shae Universe, Kwaku Asante, Sampha, Amethyst, Nectar Woode, Dayo Bello, and Olympia Vitalis have been credited with being part of a "new wave" of artists contributing to reviving the genre of Soul in pop music.